Eupackardia: Predators

 Raccoons, opossum and possibly other species of the order Rodentia tend to tear apart the cocoons of the calleta silkmoth.
 The larvae secrete a defensive chemical protection that normally wards off predators, except in the case of wasps, which tend to be unaffected by the larvae's protection.

 Parasitoids

 A parasitoid is an insect that completes its larval development within the body of another insect, eventually killing its host.
 The most common parasitoid is the wasp.
 Compared to other large Saturniidea, E. calleta does not appear to be attacked by many parasitoid species, however some reports have been seen.

 Uses of Eupackardia calleta cocoons

 The cocoons of Eupackardia calleta are often used for ankle rattles and medicinal necklaces in certain American Indian ceremonies.
-The Yaqui Indians in Arizona and Mexico for example, call these rattles "tenabares", or "tenevoim".
+According to Yaqui pascola dancer and artist, Merced Maldonado, Yaqui Indians in Arizona and Mexico, for example, call these rattles "tenabares", or "tenevoim".
 They are made in pairs and worn around the ankles or on both lower legs.